fwph/codepresenter/README.md

 ### Basic Usage
   * Open or create a project
-  * Add a folder or select one that exists and has files in it
+  * Add a folder or select one that exists and has some files
   * Add a new empty folder
   * Right click on the first folder (in the side bar), and select *CodePresenter Actions -> Configure -> Set Source Folder*
   * Right click on the empty folder (in the side bar), and select *CodePresenter Actions -> Configure -> Set Sink Folder*
-  * Right click on any file or folder in the side bar, and select *CodePresenter Actions -> Start Code Presentation*
+  * Right click anywhere in the side bar, and select *CodePresenter Actions -> Start Code Presentation* (or do this from the command palette)
   * Mash that keyboard!

 ### Advanced Usage